Muslims barred from flights to US, as others detained

 TEHRAN: Iranians and Iraqis planning to fly to the United States were prevented from boarding on Saturday (Jan 28) after US President Donald Trump's order to restrict arrivals from seven Muslim countries.

-Travellers from the Middle East were stopped from boarding US-bound planes and some already in the air when Trump signed the executive order were detained on arrival, the New York Times reported.
+Travellers from the Middle East were stopped from boarding US-bound planes.
+Some who were already in the air when Trump signed the executive order were detained on arrival, the New York Times reported.

 In Tehran, two travel agencies told AFP they had been instructed by Etihad Airways, Emirates and Turkish Airlines not to sell US tickets or allow Iranians holding American visas to board US-bound flights.

-"I had a ticket for Turkish Airlines on February 4, but it has been cancelled," the girl who did not wish to be identified told AFP.
-"I've informed the university officials by mail and they were surprised.
-They are going to send me a letter so I can try fly from Europe."
+Iranian President Hassan Rouhani did not comment directly on the ban Saturday, but criticised Trump, saying that now was "not the time to build walls between nations".

-Iranian President Hassan Rouhani did not comment directly on the visa ban Saturday, but did criticise Trump, saying that now was "not the time to build walls between nations".
+Iran's foreign ministry said it would "respond in kind after the insulting decision of the United States concerning Iranian nationals" until the measure is lifted.
+It said the decision was "illegal, illogical and contrary to international rules".

 More than a million Iranians live in the United States.